Introduction

 Results

-• In the Sustainability Management Proficiency (SMP) questionnaire, posts scored 77.1% in Resource Efficiency, over six percentage points higher than the average overall group SMP score of 70.6%.
-The group’s performance in this area ranked third in 2023, up one place from 2022, out of the seven Focus Areas.
+• In the Sustainability Management Proficiency (SMP) questionnaire, posts scored 76.1% in Resource Efficiency, over three percentage points higher than the average overall group SMP score of 72.6%.
+The group’s performance in this area ranked fourth in 2024, down one place from 2023, out of the seven Focus Areas.

 • Posts scored highest in questions related to Strategy & Policy and Measurement & Evaluation.
 Opportunities for improvement include areas related to Embedding, such as governance, management systems and delivery processes.

-• 14 posts engage at least some customers or suppliers on energy use in buildings and in vehicles
+• 19 out of 27 posts engage at least some customers or suppliers on energy use in buildings and in vehicles

-• 22 out of 25 posts have a publicly stated target on energy use in vehicles, 22 posts have one on buildings, and 3 posts have one on water use in buildings
+• 25 posts have a publicly stated target on energy use in vehicles, 23 posts have one on buildings, and 2 posts have one on water use in buildings

 IPC encourages posts to continue developing their approaches to Resource Efficiency, including continuing sharing best practice with other group members and discussing a range of resource efficiency issues, including future strategies, with key stakeholder groups.